Why Invest in Aurora Real Estate?

 Questions & Answers

 Aurora real estate offers buyers access to great schools, safe neighbourhoods, and recreational facilities when investing in a condo.
-New condo developments are readily available in this growing suburb since it is a new area of the GTA.
+New pre-construction condos are readily available in this growing suburb since it is a new area of the GTA.
 The long-term value of new condos in Aurora will ensure you get a good return on your investment.
 If you want the feel of a small town without having to leave the GTA, buying a new condo in Aurora will be the best choice for you.

 The typical down payment rate in the Greater Toronto Area is 20%, although this can vary based on the buyer’s agreement with the builder.
 The 20% down payment will be given in several installments for the deposit.
 The first instalment of 5 percent is due in 30 days from the day you purchased, another 5 percent in 90 days, another 5 in 180 days, and the last 5 in 30 days before occupancy.

 An interim occupancy period occurs between the time you move into your new condo unit and when you become the owner (final closing).
 Based on the progress of construction, the interim occupancy period can last from four to six months.
 Construction will still be ongoing in this time frame, but units will be available for occupancy as soon as construction is complete.
 Even if a homeowner does not move in during the interim, they are still obligated to pay the interim occupancy fees.
 Besides taxes and condominium fees, the interim occupancy fee also includes monthly interest charges on the remaining purchase price.
 The final closing date will be communicated to you following the interim occupancy period.
 When the final closing takes place, the building has been registered, and ownership will be issued to the buyers.